AdityaEXP/Coinpayments-Payment-Gateway/README.md

 # Coinpayments-Payment-Gateway
-### A Coinpayments Payment Gateway Coded In PHP, It Uses IPN For Recieving Deposites
+### A Coinpayments Payment Gateway Coded In PHP, It Uses IPN For Recieving Deposits

 ### Setuping Up
 > First Go To /Coinpayments_Config Directory